 Should I be concerned if a buried oil tank used to be on my property, but was removed?

-Yes and No. The tank may have leaked prior to removal.
-If the Seller can provide you with a report documenting the tank was removed and testing was completed, then no, you should be fine.
+The tank may have leaked prior to removal.
+If the Seller can provide you with a report documenting the tank removal and soil testing for contamination was completed, then you should be fine.